VAINS-Dev/Insurance-Business-Services/README.md

 # Insurance-Business-Services

-### Welcome to the Insurance-Business-Services application, a comprehensive web-based architecture designed to revolutionize the insurance sector.
+### Welcome to the Insurance-Business-Services application, a comprehensive web-based architecture designed to revolutionize business tools and payment automation for VBAINS.
 This application serves as a pivotal solution for clients needing to access critical dates of insurance policies and streamlines the process of handling insurance transactions.

 ## Features